-Note – The 2012 Engineering Report of Township Road Conditions was updated following completion of the 2016 Road Program.
+Note – The 2012 Engineering Report of Township Road Conditions was updated in May of 2017.

 2018 Road Program

 Newtown Township Recycling Information

 Residential single-stream recycling collections occur from each home twice every month.
 See below for materials that can be recycled, a map with schedule, household hazardous waste collection information and other important recycling information.
 Collections begin at 7:00 AM on your recycling day, so be sure to have your materials out before that.
-In the event of a missed pick-up, please call customer service at Allied Waste Services at 610-265-6337.
+In the event of a missed pick-up, please call customer service at J.P.Mascaro & Sons at 800-432-1616.
 Be sure to identify that you are from Newtown Township in Delaware County.
 For all other recycling questions call or e-mail Newtown Township directly.
 Thank you for your efforts to recycle.

 Residential Recycling Information: